mlecar/exchange-rate-checker/README.md

 ### How to execute?
 java -jar target/exchange-rate-checker-1.0.0-SNAPSHOT.jar

+### Mocked exchange service provider
+If you want to use mocked exchange service provider, just execute as follows:

+java -Dspring.profiles.active=mock -jar target/exchange-rate-checker-1.0.1-SNAPSHOT.jar

 ### Exchange Rate Updates
-By default, each 30 seconds the exchange rates are updated, but it is configurable by changing the cron through command line like this:
+By default, each 5 seconds the exchange rates are updated, but it is configurable by changing the cron through command line like this:

+each 30 seconds
-java -D"interval.check.cron=*/2 * * * * ?" -jar target/exchange-rate-checker-1.0.0-SNAPSHOT.jar
+java -D"interval.check.cron=*/30 * * * * ?" -jar target/exchange-rate-checker-1.0.0-SNAPSHOT.jar

 ### Main services exposed
 #### Get the latest exchange rate